-Large shareholder campaigns are not very common in Russia; although, some of the institutional minority investors (particularly portfolio companies) in Russian public corporations have been increasingly active in bringing derivative actions against controlling shareholders in the public corporations for losses caused by their actions.
+Large shareholder campaigns are not very common in Russia.
+Nevertheless, some of the institutional minority investors (particularly portfolio companies) in Russian public corporations have been increasingly active in bringing derivative actions against controlling shareholders in public corporations for losses caused by their actions.

 Long-term shareholder value

 The management of Russian companies is subject to an overarching obligation to act reasonably and in good faith to ensure that the company continues as a going concern with a view to profit.
-As such, the management is encouraged by the Russian legislators to try to work towards an increase of the shareholder value long-term.
-Recognising that in certain circumstances the management may be tempted or pressured to prioritise short-term (and sometimes speculative) goals by some of the shareholders (particularly controlling shareholders), a number of checks and balances to enable the management to follow a proper course of action have been put in place in Russian legislative acts (including the enhanced liability of the management and controlling persons of the company for the damage caused to the company).
+As such, the management is encouraged by the Russian legislature to try to work towards an increase of the shareholder value in the long term.
+Recognising that in certain circumstances the management may be tempted or pressured to prioritise short-term (and sometimes speculative) goals by some of the shareholders, a number of checks and balances to enable the management to follow a proper course of action have been put in place in Russian legislative acts (including the enhanced liability of the management and controlling persons of the company for the damage caused to the company).
 The overall principle is reinforced through securities market specific prohibition for all market participants from engineering any short-term price increases in the company's stock (market manipulation).

 iv Takeover defences